 Heavy rain warning remains in force

-The Fiji Meteorological Service says a trough of low pressure remains slow moving over Fiji.
+The Fiji Meteorological Service says a trough of low pressure remains slow moving over the group.

-Associated cloud and rain affects the northern and eastern part of the group and expected to spread to the rest of the group from later tonight.
+Associated cloud and rain affect the northern and eastern parts of Fiji.

-A flash flood alert remains in force for low lying areas of the eastern half of Viti Levu and low lying areas in the southern half of Vanua Levu – areas along Dreketi, Bua, Daria, Dawara to Bagata

-For eastern half of Viti Levu and interior parts of the other larger islands, northeastern parts of Vanua Levu, Taveuni and nearby smaller islands, northern Lau and Lomaiviti group – occasional rain, heavy at times and few thunderstorms.
+For eastern half of Viti Levu and interior of the larger islands, northeastern parts of Vanua Levu, Taveuni and nearby smaller islands, northern Lau and Lomaiviti group: occasional rain, heavy at times and few thunderstorms.

-Persistent localized heavy falls may lead to flash floods over low lying and flood-prone areas.
+Persistent localised heavy falls may lead to flash floods over low lying and flood-prone areas.